-The following points are examples of what could be included in this section:
+- All parents/carers are encouraged to participate at all levels in the full life of the school. - We will, as a school, establish and strengthen partnerships with other schools to share good practice, exchange information and foster multi-cultural, multi-geographical and multi-generational activities. - Members of the local community regularly join in school activities. - The school has a role to play in supporting new and settled communities. - The school aims to establish links with community groups and organisations to increase range of activities and services they can offer. - The school establishes links with community groups and organisations to share good practice and grassroots knowledge.

-- All parents/carers are encouraged to participate at all levels in the full life of the school. - As part of the schools commitment to equality and diversity, a group made up of members of the school community including pupils, staff, local community members, parents/carers, local faith groups and local disability groups has been developed to support the school with matters related to its equalities duties and the nature of the extended services that the school will offer. - We will, as a school, establish and strengthen partnerships with other schools to share good practice, exchange information and foster multi-cultural, multi-geographical and multi-generational activities. - Members of the local community regularly join in school activities. - The school has a role to play in supporting new and settled communities. - We plan to increase consultation and engagement of community members to monitor and evaluate efficiency and fairness of extended services. - Establish links with community groups and organisations to increase range of activities and services they can offer. - Establish links with community groups and organisations to share good practice and grassroots knowledge. - Increase participation and empowerment of community members on all extended services. - Emphasise equal contribution to society of members from different backgrounds with various lifestyles and identities. - Improve perceptions about efficiency, efficacy and fairness of service provision at local level. - Increase sense of responsibility and reciprocity between and within groups and persons. - Promote understanding and recognition of overlapped and interconnected sources of identity for persons and groups. - Increase awareness amongst pupils, parents, carers and families about social services at county, district, parish and neighbourhood level. - Involve community members in activities that reflect similarities across heterogeneous groups and differences within homogeneous groups. - Foster positive relationships between and within groups of pupils, workers, staff, parents, carers and families. - Facilitate meaningful and continuous interaction between and within members of different groups. - Establish and strengthen effective approaches to monitor, evaluate, manage and prevent conflict.
+- The school aims to increase the links between groups of people within the school community - We aim to increase awareness amongst pupils, parents, carers and families about the supportive nature of social services at county, district, parish and neighbourhood level. - We foster positive relationships between and within groups of pupils, workers, staff, parents, carers and families.